preco21/eslint-config/readme.md

 It's recommended to use other configs upon the `base` config, since it contains sensible default rules to work with.

-Please note that you may need to configure extra options like `env` or `parserOptions` as needed.
+However, you can make changes to configuration for extra options like `env` or `parserOptions` if it's necessary.

 For example: